ME-ICA/tedana/docs/building_decision_trees.rst

 - necessary_metrics
     A list of the necessary metrics in the component table that will be used by the tree.
+This field defines what metrics will be calculated on each ICA comopnent.
 If a metric doesn't exist then this will raise an error instead of executing a tree.
-(Depending on future code development, this could potentially be used to run ``tedana`` by specifying a decision tree and metrics are calculated based on the contents of this field.)
 If a necessary metric isn't used, there will be a warning.

 - generated_metrics
     An optional initial field.
 It lists metrics that are to be calculated as